Android Application Integration¶

 If the RUM Headless service has been activated, the prerequisites are automatically configured, and you can directly integrate the application.

-- Install DataKit;
+- Install DataKit.

-- Configure the RUM Collector;
+- Configure the RUM Collector.

 Application Integration¶

-- Enter the application name;
+- Enter the application name.

-- Enter the application ID;
+- Enter the application ID.

 -

-Select the application integration method:
+Choose the application integration method:

-- Local environment deployment: Receives RUM data after meeting the prerequisites.
+- Local Environment Deployment: Receives RUM data after meeting the prerequisites.

 Installation¶

-Source Code: https://github.com/GuanceCloud/datakit-android
+Source Code Repository: https://github.com/GuanceCloud/datakit-android

 Demo: https://github.com/GuanceDemo/guance-app-demo